samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 ![4 Step1a](/images/introduction-to-mathematical-drawing/4step1b2.png)

 Nice results we got here.
-Initial method can be reprocued by remapping the $\theta$ function.
+Initial method can be reproduced by remapping the $\theta$ function.

 I hope you learned something today.
 I think it is time to end this post and carry on in another.
 Stay tuned.